 Her first book, Patriotic Pups, won Arizona’s Glyph Award in 2009 for best children’s fiction by an Arizona Author.
 Her followup, Pioneer Pups, received the 2015 Silver Will Rogers Medallion Award for illustrated western fiction for young readers.
 Nancy has been the recipient of awards from the Arizona State Society of the Daughters of the American Revolution, recognizing her for her contributions to literacy and children’s history books.
 She also received The National Society of the Daughters of the American Revolution American Heritage Committee Women in the Arts Recognition Award.
 Mrs. Arnold’s books are included on the recommended reading lists of both the National Federation of Republican Women and Constituting America.
 She is a member of the Educational Advisory Board for Constituting America.

 Being invited to sign Patriotic Pups at Mount Vernon and having the book in the gift shop there and at James Madison’s Montpelier estate have been personal high points for the author.
-Although a native of Texas, she and her husband now reside in Arizona and she enjoys spending time with her family, which includes four grandchildren.
+Although a native of Texas, she and her husband now reside in Arizona and she enjoys spending time with her family, which includes five grandchildren.